bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-token-creation/erc721TokenCreation.md

 ### Base URI
 With an ERC721 contract, we are able to mint various tokens, each with its own tokenId.
 As we saw in the IERC721Metadata interface, each token can have its own tokenURI, which typically points to a JSON file to store metadata like name, description, and image link.
-To make structuring easier it is common to generate the tokenURI for each token based on a combination of a base URI and the tokenId (concatenation).
+To make structuring easier it is common to generate the tokenURI for each token based on a combination of a baseURI and the tokenId (concatenation).

-In this example, we are storing our data on IPFS, more on that in the next section, and our baseURI is “https://gateway.pinata.cloud/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/” (line 11).
+In this example, we are storing our data on IPFS, more on that in the next section.
+Our baseURI is <a href="https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/" target="_blank">https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/</a> (line 11).
-Through concatenation the tokenURI for the token with the id 0 would be https://gateway.pinata.cloud/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/0 , the tokenURI for the token with the id 1 would be https://gateway.pinata.cloud/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/1 , and so on.
+Through concatenation the tokenURI for the token with the id 0 would be <a href="https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/0" target="_blank">https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/0</a> , the tokenURI for the token with the id 1 would be <a href="https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/1" target="_blank">https://ipfs.io/ipfs/QmSw9o2dDbGSK8BGHB1yYZDCzBfAjKtv5DFebQadJUZb85/1</a>, and so on.

 ### safeMint
 With the safeMint function (line 14) we enable the owner to create new tokens with a dedicated token id after contract deployment.